anjiajun39/RAG-Retrieval/rag_retrieval/train/reranker/README.md

 print(torch.sigmoid(res[0]))
 print(torch.sigmoid(res[1]))
 ```

-LLM-Decoder Models （MLP-based scalar mapping）
+LLM-Decoder model (Scalar mapping based on MLP)

-> To accommodate special cases of LLMs, such as "Qwen/Qwen2.5-1.5B," for discriminative ranking, a relevant format has been designed.
-The practical effect is: "query: {xxx} document: {xxx}\</s>".
+> To meet the special case of using an LLM such as "Qwen/Qwen2.5-1.5B" for discriminative ranking, a relevant format has been designed.
+The actual effect is: "query: {xxx} document: {xxx}\</s>".
+Experiments have shown that the introduction of \</s> significantly improves the ranking performance of the LLM [from https://arxiv.org/abs/2411.04539 section 4.3].
->
-> Experiments show that the introduction of `</s>` significantly enhances the ranking performance of LLMs [cited from https://arxiv.org/abs/2411.04539 section 4.3].

 ```python
 ckpt_path = "./Qwen2-1.5B-Instruct"